Stuart Thompson

-Stuart Robert Thompson (born 15 August 1991) is an Irish cricketer.
+Stuart Robert Thompson (born 15 August 1991) is an Irish cricketer from Northern Ireland.
 Thompson is left-handed batsman who bowls right-arm medium-fast.
 He was one of the eleven cricketers to play in Ireland's first ever Test match, against Pakistan, in May 2018.

 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 Career

 Early and domestic

 Thompson has represented Ireland at U-19 level, playing five Youth One Day International's.
 In 2012, Thompson was included in the Ireland squad for the 2011–13 ICC Intercontinental Cup match against Afghanistan and made his first-class debut in the match.
 In August 2012, Thompson was included in the Ireland squad for the 2012 ICC World Twenty20 tournament in Sri Lanka.

 In May 2018, he scored his maiden century in first-class cricket, batting for North West Warriors against Leinster Lightning in the 2018 Inter-Provincial Championship.
 The same month, he was named in a fourteen-man squad for Ireland's first ever Test match, which was played against Pakistan later the same month.

 In July 2019, he was selected to play for the Belfast Titans in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.